How to Grow Corn at Home: Easy Step-by-Step Guide for Beginners

 Ornamental corn is grown for decoration, not for eating.
 Its colorful kernels make it perfect for fall displays or crafts.
 Popular types include Glass Gem, with its semi-transparent rainbow hues, and Painted Mountain, with vibrant maize colors.

 Plant seeds in blocks to support wind pollination.
 Avoid planting near other corn varieties to prevent cross-pollination.
-Ornamental varieties need 60–100 frost-free days to develop their bright colors fully.
+Ornamental varieties require 60–100 frost-free days to develop their bright colors fully.

 Wait until mid-to-late spring, when the soil warms to at least 60°F, before sowing seeds in your garden.